Skip to main content

 Asking for something new for the property is not considered a non-urgent repair request.
 For example, you cannot use the repairs process to make your community housing provider install a television antenna if the property has never had one.

-If you or members of your household need custom-built changes to your home (also called modifications) due to disability or health conditions, talk to your community housing provider about their policy (rules) on this.
+If you or members of your household need custom-built changes to your home (also called modifications) due to disability or health conditions, talk to your community housing provider about its policy (rules) on this.
 You could also check if the National Disability Insurance Scheme (NDIS) or another organisation or government program can help with funding.
 See more on our page about modifications to your home.

 Programmed maintenance